America's Response Monument

 America's Response Monument, subtitled De Oppresso Liber, is a life-and-a-half scale bronze statue in Liberty Park overlooking the National September 11 Memorial & Museum in New York City.
 Unofficially known as the Horse Soldier Statue, it is the first publicly accessible monument dedicated to the United States Army Special Forces.
 It was also the first monument near Ground Zero to recognize heroes of the September 11 terrorist attacks.

 The statue was conceived by sculptor Douwe Blumberg and first sold in 2003 as a small-scale, 18 in version.
-In April 2011, an anonymous group of Wall Street bankers who lost friends in the 9/11 attacks commissioned a large, 16 ft tall version.
+In April 2011, an anonymous group of Wall Street bankers who lost friends in the attacks commissioned a large, 16 ft tall version.
 It was dedicated on Veterans Day, November 11, 2011, in a ceremony led by Vice President Joe Biden and Lt.
 Gen. John Mulholland, commander of Task Force Dagger and U.S. Army Special Operations Command during Operation Enduring Freedom.

-The statue commemorates the service members of America's Special Operations forces and their response to 9/11, including those who fought during the first stages of the Afghanistan war.
+The statue commemorates the service members of America's Special Operations forces and their response to the attacks, including those who fought during the first stages of the Afghanistan war.
 This operation led to the initial defeat of the Taliban in Afghanistan, although the Taliban would ultimately regain power following their 20-year-long war with the United States.